syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/DataManipulation.md

 {% endtabs %}

 ## AddNewRow support in Master-Details view
-You can enable the AddNewRow support in DetailsViewDataGrid using the [GridViewDefinition.DataGrid] (https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.GridViewDefinition~DataGrid.html) property.
+You can enable the AddNewRow in DetailsViewDataGrid using the [GridViewDefinition.DataGrid] (https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.GridViewDefinition~DataGrid.html) property.

 ### Manually defining relations
-For manually defined relations, the properties can be directly set to `GridViewDefinition.DataGrid`.
+For manually defined relations, the `AddNewRowPosition` can be directly initialized to the datagrid of the defined `GridViewDefinition`.

 {% tabs %}
 {% highlight c# %}